Battle of Sacramento (Mexico): Background

 On February 8, Colonel Alexander Doniphan's force of 924 soldiers and 300 civilians left El Paso del Norte for Chihuahua, despite learning that John E. Wool had abandoned his march there.
 Major Samuel Owens had the civilians formed into a battalion along with the caravan of 312 wagons.
-On 25 February, they reached the Laguna de Encenillas, where they learned of the Mexican defenses prepared for them.
+On 25 February, they reached the Laguna de Encinillas, where they learned of the Mexican defenses prepared for them.

 Governor Trias had built up a force under the command of General Jose A. Heredia, consisting of Around 800 cavalry (Gen. Garcia Conde: Vera Cruz Dragoons, Durango & Chihuahua Lancers), 250 infantry (Chihuahua Activos), 119 artillerymen (10 field guns & 6 culverins), 180 National Guards and Mostly Volunteer rancheros.
 They had constructed a redoubt near the Hacienda Sacramento where the El Paso road crosses the river, and at Hacienda el Torreon 2 mi to the west.

 At sunrise on February 28, the Americans took up the line of march and formed the whole wagon train into four columns with the artillery and mounted men in the middle.
 Three companies screened the front.
 When the Americans arrived within sight of the Mexican defenses, Doniphan made a reconnaissance of the enemy positions.
 Twenty-three separate works had been dug for twelve 4- to 9-pounders and nine lighter pieces.